Utah Deaf History and Culture

 Many important events took place during this time, including golfing, watching the Pioneer Days Parade, taking a bus tour to Wendover, Utah, board meetings, workshops, the President's Reception, a Hall of Fame luncheon, business meetings, a fun night, a Gallaudet University continental breakfast, a banquet and awards night, a picnic buffet, and entertainment (Walker, 2006).
 On one of the evenings, a professional entertainer named Mary Beth Miller from New York made many people laugh (UAD Bulletin, July 1995).

-At that time, various organizations were available to Deaf men, such as insurance, education, recreation, business, jobs, and membership organizations, which were unavailable a century ago.
+At that time, Deaf men had access to a variety of organizations, including insurance, education, recreation, business, jobs, and membership groups, which were not available a century earlier.
 However, the need for a say in one's advancement, welfare, and socialization has been constant throughout history (Walker, 2009, p.
 170–171).

 The 1995 convention program featured the